Sri Sathya Sai International Organization: SSSIO Around The World

 The SSSIO of Sri Lanka has been actively carrying out educational, spiritual, and service activities and projects all across Sri Lanka through its arms in the North Region, North Central Region, Central Region, Southern Region and Western Region.
 It constantly builds on the good work previously done, expanding the number of samithis or service stations.
 Activities include providing permanent homes with all facilities to the needy.
 Another regular activity is the 'Walk For Values' where members pledge to follow the universal human values - truth, right conduct, peace, love and non-violence in daily life and inspire others also to do the same.
 In September 2023, an international conference was held by the organization at the University of Jaffna on the theme "My Life is His Message".

-The SSSIO held an international conference in Nairobi, Kenya in June–July 2024, which was attended by delegates from 35 countries and included prominent personalities like the Prime Cabinet Secretary of Kenya, Musalia Mudavadi, and Kenyan long-distance runner Eliud Kipchoge, who spoke at the event congratulating the organization for its initiatives in education.
+The SSSIO held an international conference in Nairobi, Kenya in June–July 2024, which was attended by delegates from 35 countries and included the Prime Cabinet Secretary of Kenya, Musalia Mudavadi, and Kenyan long-distance runner Eliud Kipchoge, who spoke at the event.

-The Sathya Sai International Organization of Malaysia carries out non-stop charity including food and rations distribution and programmes on a regular basis, especially centred around the festivals and celebrations.
+The Sathya Sai International Organization of Malaysia carries out regular charitable activities including food and rations distribution, especially centred around festivals and celebrations.

 The Sathya Sai International Organization of Fiji works with the government in providing service, education, medical care and disaster relief.
 It also undertakes regular activities in areas of devotion and spiritual study.

+In 2025, the Sri Sathya Sai Baba Spiritual Centre of Ottawa-Carleton, an SSSIO-affiliated spiritual centre in Ottawa, committed CAD 1 million to The Ottawa Hospital’s “Campaign to Create Tomorrow” in support of patient care, medical research, and innovation.
+The donation was made in celebration of the 100th birth anniversary of Sri Sathya Sai Baba.